CodingBee77/CodingBee77/README.md

 ### Hi there 👋

-My name is Martyna and I'm beginner Python developer and aspiring data scientist.
+My name is Martyna and I'm a beginner Python developer and aspiring data scientist.

 <br />

-- 🔭 I’m currently working on financial project for predicting the behaviour of companies on the stock exchange.
+- 🔭 I’m currently working on a financial project for predicting the behavior of companies on the stock exchange.

-- 🌱 I’m currently learning data structures, neural networks and machine learning algorithms.
+- 🌱 I’m currently learning data structures, neural networks, and machine learning algorithms.

-- 👯 I’m looking to collaborate on interesting project which uses python, ml algorithms and data science.
+- 👯 I’m looking to collaborate on an interesting project which uses python, ml algorithms, and data science.

 <br />